ioccc-src/winner/1987/README.md

 **IMPORTANT NOTE**: See [contact.html](../contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
-See also [the IOCCC FAQ](../faq.html) for addition information on the IOCCC.
+See also [the IOCCC FAQ](../faq.html) for additional information on the IOCCC.

 <!--